 Students who are licensed drivers may drive to and from school.
 This is the decision of the student, their parents or carers and the owner of the vehicle.

 More information can be found in Parking on school grounds.

 The Department's Excursions Policy Implementation Procedures (Section 9) specifies a hired bus or coach, public transport or the school's own bus as the preferred methods of transporting students for school activities.

-The Department provides answers to questions about child restraints in motor vehicles outlined in Legal Services Duty of care and behaviour management (intranet).
+The Department provides answers to questions about child restraints in motor vehicles outlined in Legal Services Duty of care and behaviour management (Staff only).

-Transporting students in parent or carers', or other students' vehicles, should only occur when where there is no other option.
+Transporting students in a parent or carers', or other students' vehicle, should only occur when where there is no other option.

-Transport to and from the activity is subject to the conditions outlined in Legal Issues Bulletin No. 8 (intranet) page 4.
+Transport to and from the activity is subject to the conditions outlined in Legal Issues Bulletin No. 8 (staff only) page 4.